Kingly-elpies/KinglyKelpies/README.md

   ```
   - you will be greeted by our main menu

-# How To join a game:
+# How to join a game:
 From the Main menu
 <p align= "center">
     <img src="https://user-images.githubusercontent.com/62175543/182196702-51a61a48-89b7-48a3-a36f-a566749bae11.png">